 These electronic devices filter out large particles and contaminants from the air indoors.
-Electronically charged devices trap the tiny particles including viruses and bacteria in the collector plate.
+Electronically charged devices trap tiny particles including viruses and bacteria in the collector plate.
 These plates help remove small breathable particles and other bioaerosols.
 The team at our heating company near you provides dependable electronic air cleaner installation or replacement services.

 Electrostatic Air Filters

 We offer electrostatic air filter installation and replacement services to homes in Alexandria and other locations in Virginia.
 An electrostatic air filter utilizes static electricity to extract contaminants as they are circulated through the filter media.
-Although a majority of electrostatic air filters are washable, there a large number of pleated filters that are electrostatic.
+Although a majority of electrostatic air filters are washable, there are a large number of pleated filters that are electrostatic.

 This type of filter is engineered to remove pollen, dust, and dirt particles from the air.
 As the incoming contaminated air enters the filter, the ionizers release charged ion particles that are designed to attract dirt and dust.
 In addition, an electrostatic air filter features a carbon barrier that is designed to collect remaining contaminants before the air is distributed to each room in your home.
-This type of air filter can eliminate about 70% fine particulate matter such as dust and cigarette smoke from the air.
+This type of air filter can eliminate about 70% of fine particulate matter such as dust and cigarette smoke from the air.
 If you want an electrostatic air filter for your home, give our staff a call by phone at (703) 543-9649.

 UV Air Disinfection Systems

 Our affordable UV air disinfection system helps kill bacteria, viruses, mold, fungi, and other unwanted living things in your home.
 Particles such as pollen, dust, food, and pet odor can be absorbed with UV light to purify the air as it passes through.
 This system kills bacteria, odors, and other contaminants.